rominat/Home-Equity-Loans/README.md

-# Home Equity Loans
+# Home Equity Loans Default Prediction
 Home Equity Loans use the home equity as collateral for the lender.

+- Use of Spark API in Scala and MLlib to predict applicants that would default on their loans
-The dataset is comprised of 5,960 home equity loans.
+- Supervised dataset is comprised of 5,960 home equity loans.

 ## About the dataset:
 ◾ BAD: 1 = applicant defaulted on loan or is delinquent; 0 = applicant paid loan